github/docs/content/codespaces/customizing-your-codespace/changing-the-shell-in-a-codespace.md

 ## Installing a new shell

-If you want to use a shell that isn't already installed in the base image or dev container configuration for a codespace, you can install a new shell.
+You can install a new shell if you want to use a shell that isn't already installed in the base image or dev container configuration for a codespace.

-If you're using the default dev container image, look for installation instructions for Ubuntu Linux.
-If you just want to use a different shell for one session, you can use the command line to install the shell in the codespace you're working in.
-However, you may lose programs you have installed if you rebuild the container in the codespace.
+If you're using the default dev container image, you can just look for installation instructions for Ubuntu Linux.
+If you want to use a different shell for one session, you can use the command line to install the shell in the codespace you're working in.
+However, you may lose the installed programs if you rebuild the container in the codespace.
 For more information, see "[AUTOTITLE](/codespaces/getting-started/deep-dive#about-the-directory-structure-of-a-codespace)."

-A more robust option for installing new shells is to include the installation commands either in a dotfiles repository, or as a lifecycle command such as `postCreateCommand` in a `devcontainer.json` file.
-You should use a dotfiles repository to install a shell you want to use in all your own codespaces, and a `devcontainer.json` file for a shell that contributors to a specific repository should have installed.
+A more robust option for installing new shells is to include the installation commands either in a dotfiles repository or as a lifecycle command, such as `postCreateCommand` in a `devcontainer.json` file.
+You should use a dotfiles repository to install a shell you want to use in all your codespaces and a `devcontainer.json` file for a shell that contributors to a specific repository should have installed.
 For more information, see "[AUTOTITLE](/codespaces/setting-your-user-preferences/personalizing-github-codespaces-for-your-account#dotfiles)" and "[AUTOTITLE](/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers)."

 ### Adding a {% data variables.product.prodname_vscode_shortname %} terminal profile for a new shell